Best Graphic Design Tools for UX Designers 2026: Honest Reviews From Someone Who's Been There

 8. Piktochart — Best for Data Visualization and Infographics

 Piktochart fills a specific niche: turning data and information into visual formats like infographics, reports, and presentations.
-For UX designers working on dashboard projects, data-heavy products, or client research reports, it's worth keeping in your toolbox.
+For UX designers working on dashboard projects, data-heavy products, or client-facing research reports, it's worth having in your back pocket.

-And let me be honest — it's not a tool you'd use daily for core UX work.
-But when a client needs a visual summary of user research by end of day Thursday, Piktochart gets it done in about a quarter of the time it would take to build something from scratch in Figma.
+Honestly?
+It's not a tool you'd use daily for UX work, and I wouldn't pretend otherwise.
+But when a client needs a visual summary of user research findings by end of day Thursday, Piktochart gets the job done in about a quarter of the time it would take to build something from scratch in Figma or Illustrator.

 Key Features: